 Picture from 5 Ski Resorts You Can Enjoy on a Day Trip from Tokyo

-Gorgeous snow festivals are being held at various locations in eastern and northern Japan.
+Gorgeous snow festivals are being held at various locations in eastern and northern Japan, like the Sapporo Snow and Ice Festival.
 They all contain extravagant displays of buildings and statues made completely out of snow and ice, which are illuminated at night, creating a wonderful landscape that can be enjoyed only during this season.

 Each festival has various events that attract many visitors from all around the country.
 The tasty hot local dishes available at the yatai food stalls are themselves one of the attractions at these events.

 Visiting Sapporo in winter is popular due to the snow festival.
 To make the most of the season, add a guided tour of local food in Sapporo's Susukino neighborhood, to sample fresh seafood and delicious dishes to help warm up.

 5. Enjoy the Winter Landscape from a Hot Spring!